 - Are 9 years old or younger

 - Any child weighing under 20 lbs. must be in a rear-facing, federally-approved car seat.

-- Children 1 up to 4 years old, who weigh at least 20 lbs. but under 40 lbs., must be in a forward-facing, federally-approved car seat.
+- Children 2 years old, who weigh at least 20 lbs. but under 40 lbs., must be in a forward-facing, federally-approved car seat.

-- Children 4 up to 6 years old, who weigh at least 40 lbs. but under 60 lbs., must sit in a booster seat with restraints.
+- Children 4 years old, who weigh at least 40 lbs. but under 60 lbs., must sit in a booster seat with restraints.

 Motorcycle Laws in LA

 Motorcycles are allowed the right to a full traffic lane in Louisiana.
 If you're driving behind one, you should allow a following distance of at least 2 seconds.

 All motorcycle operators and passengers are required to wear helmets in Louisiana.
 For more tips on staying safe on your LA road trip, check out our following guides:

 A state as varied as Louisiana has plenty to offer in terms of unique destinations.
 Whether big cities, great music, and great food is your thing, or you prefer to get away from it all, Louisiana has something for you.

 It's certainly not difficult to find fun in the Big Easy.
 The city is notorious for its amazing food, incredible music scene, and practically non-stop nightlife—most of which is anchored in the French Quarter.